ipfs-shipyard/apt-on-ipfs/Readme.md

 ```

 The first time you run the mirroring commands, a new [IPNS](https://docs.ipfs.io/guides/concepts/ipns/) will be output, update [sources.list](sources.list) with your IPNS and then after each sync that IPNS will be updated to point to the latest IPFS hash of the mirror.

+You may wish to pick a different ubuntu mirror that is geographically closer to your server for faster rsyncing: https://launchpad.net/ubuntu/+archivemirrors